 A Note from the director:

 When I moved to Roanoke in 2011 I quickly noticed the challenge families had in getting services for their children.
 I created Anderson Music Therapy to fill that need and be a resource in helping families find the support they need within this community.

 Serving people with diverse needs, birth through older adult, is my passion.
 Part of serving those individuals is also supporting their families.
 We exist to be a community and support system for families in SW Virginia.

-Seeing our encouraged and empowered families continues to fuel my passion!
+Seeing our empowered and hopeful families continues to fuel my passion!

 ~ Noel Anderson MMT, MT-BC, Founder & Director of Anderson Music Therapy

 At Anderson Music Therapy Service we use evidence-based music therapy to empower our clients to overcome those barriers and be their best selves at home and in the community.